 Let your walls and ceiling dry up for a few hours before you start removing tape from the trim.
 You will get clean lines when you let the paint dry out thoroughly first.

-Proceed to remove all the covering from the furniture and any other areas.
+Proceed to remove all the coverage from the furniture and any other areas.
 You can then proceed to replace all the light fixtures that you had removed when you started the process.
 Ensure that everything goes back exactly as it was once you are done with spray painting your house interior.

 Your paint sprayer needs to be cleaned after every use.
 Your user manual will have detailed instructions on how to clean the paint sprayer.
 The standard cleaning procedures include the use of either a bucket or water-based materials.